diyantonchev/SoftUni/README.md

 # SoftUni
-Contains homework, lab and exam problems from the curriculum of Software University.
+Contains home assignments, lab and practical exams solutions from the curriculum of Software University.